 Lakewood University faculty are required to post a student's grades within seven (7) days of assignment submission, and within seven days of the course completion date.
-Afterwards, students will be able to log-on to the student portal and view their grade report.
-Grade reports indicate the date of assignment submission, date of exam completion, date of assignment feedback and feedback comments, courses taken, credits received, and the grades assigned.
+Afterwards, students will be able to log-on to the student portal and view their student gradebook.
+The gradebook report indicates the date of assignment submission, date of exam completion, date of assignment feedback and feedback comments, courses taken, credits received, and the grades assigned.
 No grades will be given to a student over the phone.
 If a student has a past due balance on their account, Lakewood University will not release the student's grades until the account is satisfied.